kyma-project/istio/docs/user/technical-reference/05-30-cluster-roles.md

-# Istio managed Cluster Roles
+# Istio Managed ClusterRoles

-Get familiar with the Cluster Roles that are managed by the Istio module and their permissions.
+Learn about the ClusterRoles managed by the Istio module and their permissions.

 ## Overview

-To further streamline the management of permissions for the Istio module, we've introduced new Cluster Roles that support Kubernetes native role aggregation.
+To further streamline the management of permissions for the Istio module, we have introduced new ClusterRoles that support Kubernetes native role aggregation.
-These Cluster Roles are designed to provide a more modular and flexible approach to managing permissions for the Istio module and its resources.
+These ClusterRoles are designed to provide a more modular and flexible approach to managing permissions for the Istio module and its resources.

 ## Roles

-By default, when you install the Istio module, it creates the following Cluster Roles:
+By default, when you install the Istio module, it creates the following ClusterRoles:

-- `kyma-istio-view` - grants read-only access to Istio module resources (`Istio` Custom Resource).
+- `kyma-istio-view` - Grants read-only access to Istio module resources (the `Istio` custom resource).
-- `kyma-istio-edit` - grants read and write access to Istio module resources (`Istio` Custom Resource).
+- `kyma-istio-edit` - Grants read and write access to Istio module resources (the `Istio` custom resource).

-Additionally, when `Istio` Custom Resource is created, the following Cluster Roles are generated and managed by the module:
-- `kyma-istio-resoures-view` - grants read-only access to all resources from all API groups handled by Istio.
+- `kyma-istio-resources-view` - Grants read-only access to all resources from all API groups handled by Istio.
-- `kyma-istio-resoures-edit` - grants read and write access to all resources from all API groups handled by Istio.
+- `kyma-istio-resources-edit` - Grants read and write access to all resources from all API groups handled by Istio.

 ## Aggregation

-All Cluster Roles implement native Kubernetes role aggregation.
-This functionality is handled by Kubernetes controller manager.
+All ClusterRoles implement native Kubernetes role aggregation.
+This functionality is handled by the Kubernetes controller manager.
-If the user has a binding for any of the general-purpose roles (`viewer` and `edit`), they will automatically get permissions defined in the above Cluster Roles without needing to create additional bindings for them.
+If you have a binding for any of the default roles (`view` and `edit`), you automatically get the permissions defined in these ClusterRoles without needing to create additional bindings.

-The mapping of the general-purpose roles to the specific Cluster Roles is as follows:
+The mapping of the default roles to the Istio module managed ClusterRoles is as follows:

 | General-purpose Role | Istio module managed Cluster Role |
 |----------------------|-----------------------------------|